Entrepreneurs’ Relief: broad outline

 - a disposal of an asset previously used in a business carried on by an individual alone or in partnership within 3 years after the business has ceased, CG63975,

 - a disposal of shares in (or securities of) a company which is

 either a trading company or a holding company of a trading group, see CG64055+, where the individual

-* is an officer or employee of the company or of one or more companies in the group, see CG64110, and either * held the required proportion of the ordinary share capital of the company and was able to exercise the required proportion of voting rights in the company, or * for disposals on of after 6 April 2013, the shares were acquired by the individual on or after 6 April 2012 on the exercise of an option under the Enterprise management Initiative (EMI) scheme.
+* is an officer or employee of the company or of one or more companies in the group, see CG64110, and either * the company was the individual's "personal company" (see CG64050), or * for disposals on or after 6 April 2013, the shares were acquired by the individual on or after 6 April 2012 on the exercise of an option under the Enterprise Management Incentive (EMI) scheme.

 a disposal of an asset (including company shares and securities) by certain trustees where